-- 1. Provider shall ensure that there is a minimum assigned ratio of students to teachers of 6:1 and a maximum assigned ratio of 8:1, unless otherwise approved in writing by the Supervisor of the MPS Title I Office. - Provider shall ensure that there is a minimum of 120 minutes per subject area delivered over at least two class periods per five instructional days per child, unless otherwise approved in writing by the MPS Title I Supervisor. - 3.
-Provider shall ensure that MPS Title I Tags/stamps are affixed to all non-consumable materials and MPS Fixed Asset Tags affixed to technology and items over \$500 in value purchased with Title funds and inventoried according to those numbers.
+- 1. Provider shall ensure that there is a minimum assigned ratio of students to teachers of 6:1 and a maximum assigned ratio of 8:1, unless otherwise approved in writing by the Supervisor of the MPS Title I Office. - 2.
+Provider shall ensure that there is a minimum of 120 minutes per subject area delivered over at least two class periods per five instructional days per child, unless otherwise approved in writing by the MPS Title I Supervisor. - 3.
+Provider shall ensure that MPS Title I, Title III and Title IV Tags/stamps are affixed to all non-consumable materials and MPS Fixed Asset Tags affixed to technology and items over \$50 in value purchased with Title funds and accurately inventoried according to those numbers.
 These labels should be received from the Title I Office.
-There may be no advertising/company logos/school logos on any purchased Title IA, IIA, and IIIA materials. - 4.
-Provider shall ensure that a fully completed MPS fixed asset form is submitted to the MPS Title I or Title III office prior to any items being moved to a different location, scrapped, or given to Title I or Title III students and deleted from the inventory. - Provider shall ensure that professional development activities to be carried out for private school personnel is based on a review of scientifically based research and is expected to improve student academic achievement.

-C. Provider shall meet the following deadlines for the specified meeting(s) and deliverables: Payments will be withheld until deadlines are met.
+There may be no advertising/company logos/school logos on any purchased Title IA, IIIA or IVA materials. - 4.
+Provider shall ensure that a fully completed MPS Asset Disposal Form is submitted to the MPS Title I or Title III office and approved by the Title I or Title III office prior to any items being moved to a different location, scrapped, or given to Title I or Title III students and deleted from the inventory. - 5.
+Provider shall ensure that professional development activities to be carried out for private school personnel is based on a review of scientifically based research and is expected to improve student academic achievement. - C. Provider shall meet the following deadlines for the specified meeting(s) and deliverables: Payments will be withheld until deadlines are met.